feihuzhang/GANet/README.md

 ## Pretrained models:

-- These pre-trained model use a batchsize of 8 on four P40 GPUs with a crop size of 240x624.
+- These pre-trained models use a batchsize of 8 on four P40 GPUs with a crop size of 240x624.
 - Eight 1080ti/Titan GPUs should also be able to achieve the similar accuracy.
 - Eight P40/V100 would be even better.